 - Critical illness at birth (known as neonatal encephalopathy), which sometimes causes a shortage of oxygen to the brain

-Today, researchers are using several different types of stem cells to study brain injury in animals and to explore the possibilities for developing new treatments.
-In some of these studies, researchers do appear to have been able to reduce damage to the brain and the animals have shown some improvements in their symptoms.
-However, these effects in animals are not yet fully understood, and what happens in animals in the laboratory is never an exact match for what will happen in human patients.
-Much more work is needed and it will be many years until such research can be applied to treating cerebral palsy.
+Today, researchers are using several different types of stem cells to study brain injury in animals and explore the possibilities for developing new treatments.
+In some of these studies, researchers appear to be able to reduce damage to the brain and animals show some improvements in their symptoms.
+However, these effects in animals are not yet fully understood, and what happens in animals in the laboratory may not be an exact match for what will happen in human patients.
+Much more research is needed to determine whether stem cell-based treatments will be a safe and effective approach to treat cerebral palsy.